 Utilisation of Loans and Credit

-We’re living in a country where loans are always looked upon as a necessary evil, unfortunately.
-However, over the last decade, the credit taboo has slowly started to reduce a lot (we’ve discussed the “C Taboo” in a separate post, check it out!).
-That being said, as we’re still getting used to the concept of credit, misutilisation of credit, invariably ruining any semblance of financial stability is alarmingly high.
+We’re living in a country where loans are always looked upon as a necessary evil.
+However, over the last decade, the credit taboo has slowly started to reduce a lot.
+However, since many of us are still adjusting to the idea of credit, the misuse of credit and the subsequent destruction of our financial stability is a major concern.

 One of the reasons that we’ve started this blog, and eventually a workshop (stay tuned!) – is to bring awareness of how you can use credit to your advantage.
 Using credit wisely, and building a credit history as early as possible is a crucial step towards achieving your goals as early and as easy as possible.